 “And if not?
 She’ll probably forbid us, knowing her.
-If she cares about House Elves, she’ll no doubt care about the well-being of the Slytherins” Ron complained slightly as he pulled the hangings around his bed to change into his night clothes.
+If she cares about House Elves, she’ll no doubt care about the well-being of the Slytherins” Ron complained slightly as he gathered up his nightclothes to change into.

 “Of course, we’re Gryffindors, we can’t be afraid of them or anything they do.
 We have to act first."

 Ron’s words, however, were halted as Neville Longbottom waltzed in; they didn’t want anyone to hear of their plan just yet.
 Harry noticed the new arrival and silently signaled Ron to be quiet, insinuating that their chat would be continued another time, in a more private atmosphere.

 “Hey guys, you up for a game of Exploding Snap?”
 Neville asked, completely oblivious to what had been happening just moments before.